GIOVRUSSO/Control-Group-Code/Multiplex_network/README.md

 ### Reference
 *Shihao Xie, Giovanni Russo.
 On the design of integral multiplex control protocols in nonlinear network systems with delays, 2022 ([arXiv](https://arxiv.org/abs/2206.03535)).*

+### Annex: poster
+The poster that presents part of the work can be found via [Shihao_NecSys22.pdf](https://github.com/GIOVRUSSO/Control-Group-Code/files/9101320/Shihao_NecSys22.pdf).
+It was presented in NecSys22, an IFAC conference on network systems, in Zurich, Switzerland.